turingschool-examples/flashcards-starter/README.md

 node index.js
 ```

-When the game is funtioning appropriately, you will be prompted for each question, have the opportunity to select an answer, and will be given feedback.
-You will be able to play through the entire deck of cards, like so:
+When the game is functioning appropriately, you will be prompted for each question, have the opportunity to select an answer, and will be given feedback.
+You will be able to play through the entire deck of cards:

 ![flash cards example gif](https://media.giphy.com/media/1zkb1q58eTiTH6D7wc/giphy.gif)